Atmelfan/scpi-rs/README.md

 The API is still work in progress so the minor version should be specified.

 ## Features
-These features are by default turned off.
+These features are by default turned *OFF*.
 - `extended-error` - Allows extended error messages of the form `<error code>, "error message;extended message"`.
 Requires more data and program memory.
 - `arbitrary-utf8-string` - Allows UTF8 arbitrary data block, `#s"Detta är en utf8 sträng med roliga bokstäver`.
 Checked by the parser and emits a InvalidBlockData if the UTF8 data is malformed. **This is not a part of the SCPI standard**

-- ``
+These features are by default turned **ON**.
+- `build-info` - Includes build info in the library and creates a `LIBrary[:VERsion]?` command macro to query it.
+- `unit-*` - Creates conversion from a argument \[and suffix] into corresponding [uom](https://crates.io/crates/uom) unit.
+Disable the ones you don't need to save space and skip uom.

 ## Getting started
 Look at the [`example`](https://github.com/Atmelfan/scpi-rs/tree/master/example) for how to create a tree and run commands.